 - A second letter from your new lender about the purchase.
 This letter should include information on how to create an account and make payments.

-Kantrowitz encourages borrowers to make sure they receive both letters and to review their information to ensure it’s up to date.
+Student loan expert Kantrowitz encourages borrowers to make sure they receive both letters and review their information to ensure it’s up to date.

 “Call the lender if you receive only one letter,” he said.
 “Review the letters carefully, as it will list your loans, the current loan balances, the interest rates, and the monthly payments.
 If there are any errors, notify the lender promptly.”